anhinga/2020-julia-drafts/README.md

 ---

 Then there has been some joint work with a friend on transformation and static and dynamic visualization of images in Julia, mostly in May.
 This is still uncommitted, I'll include links here when I commit some version of this code.
+(Some of this is now committed in https://github.com/anhinga/julia-notebooks/tree/main/grimoire-team, but it's just a fraction of what exists.)

 ---